tbrowder/Font-Utils/README.md

   * $font-size - the desired font size in points (72 points = 1 inch).

-There are two other important attributes that affect the object creation and its method that selects glyphs to use from the font file:
+There is one other important attribute that affect the object creation and its method that selects glyphs to use from the font file:

-  * - has $.width-check = True;

-  * - has $.height-check = True;
+  * - has $.limit-glyphs = False;

-By default, any glyph that has zero width or height is ignored.
-Usually those are control chatacters you wouldn't want to display, but some are special typesetting characters that a using program may need.
-Thus the user can turn those checks on by declaring one or both True at object creation.
+When True, several checks are made to eliminate some glyphs at creation time.
+Any glyph that has zero width or height is ignored for the samples.
+Glyphs that are known control characters or space related are ignored.
+(But the user can always declare glyphs to be ignored at all times for certain conditions.)

+### Other classes

+The rollowing classes aren't user classes and won't be discussed.
+Peruse the source code for more information:

-### class Glyp-Str
+  * class Glyp-Str

-### class Glyph-Row
+  * class Glyph-Row

-### class Section
+  * class Section

-### class Ignore
+  * class Ignore

 Routines
 --------